Found My Resonance: It's Shifting The Country

 As I started to settle into my new life in the midwest, the spectre of Donald Trump was becoming more ominous.
 He seemed to be everywhere.
 His intention to be a disruptor was crystal clear.

 I had a talk about Mr. Trump on a phone call with a friend of mine around that time.
 It was November of 2015, and I can tell you right where I was walking in a neighborhood park when we had that talk.
-As it turns out, it was actually right near two trees planted as a memorial to 9/11.
+It was right near two trees planted as a memorial to 9/11.
 Fitting.
 The friend I was talking to was someone I met while I was working at the US Department of Homeland Security (DHS) – where we both worked because of 9/11.

 My friend was convinced that Mr. Trump would win the presidency.
 I couldn’t get my head around it as a possibility.
 Mr. Trump’s hatred was so deep, and his uncanny ability to spread fear so dangerous.
 He had another uncanny ability, and it’s what propelled him to win: his knack for creating spectacle.
 I’m convinced that the spectacle he drew through the 2016 election and the extraordinary volume of media coverage that he garnered because of it is a large part of the reason he ended up winning – both the republican party nomination, and the electoral college victory.